RocketChat/docs-old/5. Administrator Guides/Livechat/README.md

 This document is instructions on setting up the new Livechat  _work-in-progress_ version.

-**_IMPORTANT Warning: this new Livechat package is still under heavy development, it's not recommended for production._**

-**Livechat package is only on develop builds at the moment**

 # Introduction

 Livechat package adds the ability to embed a pop-up support chat to your website.